 If you are shipping to Australia from USA retailers it’s important to be aware of the barriers you can run into and how to shop so you can avoid them.
-In this post, we cover why Australian consumers are buying products from America, how customs and duties works, what is items are restricted when it comes to shipping, how to use a VPN to order from US stores, and finally how to use Zip Pay (a payment solution for Australian shoppers).
+In this post, we cover why Australian consumers are buying products from America, how customs and duties works, what is items are restricted when it comes to shipping, and finally how to use a VPN to order from US stores.

 Why Ship Products from the US to Australia

 Many international shoppers from all over the world choose to shop in the US because the cost of certain items are much less expensive versus what it costs in their own country.
 There are shoppers who like to take advantage of major discounts found during seasonal sales that take place in America, some of which include Black Friday, Cyber Monday, Labor Day, and more.

 Another reason consumers shop in the US is so they can access exclusive products only available to US shoppers.
 Brands often develop different product lines for the needs of various countries so it’s not uncommon to that a retailer offers a specific item in one country and not in another.